 - Sugars and sweets (especially soda and candy) don’t provide lasting energy, and therefore aren’t recommended to fuel your exercise.

-- Limit foods that are high in dietary fat such as fast food, eggs, meat, and cheese for your pre-exercise meal.
-These foods take much longer to digest and may make you feel sluggish and tired if you eat too much of them.
+- Limit foods that are high in dietary fat such as fast food, ice cream, nuts, and cheese for your pre-exercise meal.
+These foods take much longer to digest and may make you feel sluggish and tired if you eat too much of them right before working out.

 - Don’t try new foods before a competition.
 You may have trouble digesting a food you have never eaten before.
-Choose foods that are familiar to you.
+Choose foods that are familiar to you or try something new on a training day.

 |Hours Before Exercise||Ideas of What to Eat||Ideas of What to Drink|